obiyoag/track_contents/track4.md

 The target of this track is to segment myocardial pathology regions, specifically scar and edema, from multi-sequence CMR data.
 This track seeks innovative solutions to address MyoPS using real-world multi-sequence CMR data.
 We encourage participants to overcome challenges such as the inclusion of multi-center data, missing sequences for some centers <d-cite key="myops2"></d-cite>, and misalignments in multi-sequence CMRs <d-cite key="myops3"></d-cite>, as illustrated in Figure 1 (B).

-The best work, following the precedent of [MyoPS 2020](https://zmiclab.github.io/zxh/0/myops20/), will be recognized with awards.
+The best works, following the precedent of [MyoPS 2020](https://zmiclab.github.io/zxh/0/myops20/), will be recognized with awards.
 A work is assessed based on several key criteria: **Test Results**, **Generalizability of Methodologies** and **Quality of the Manuscript**.
 The selected papers will be published in our proceedings [see previous proceedings](https://link.springer.com/book/10.1007/978-3-030-65651-5).

 Topics may cover (not exclusively):
 - Myocardial Pathology Segmentation